wormhole-foundation/wormhole/docs/assumptions.md

 A non-exhaustive list of external chain properties Wormhole relies on:

 - It can be assumed that at some point, transactions are final and cannot be rolled back.
-- A given transaction is only included/executed once in a single block, resulting in a determistic VAA body.
+- A given transaction is only included/executed once in a single block, resulting in a deterministic VAA body.
 - Account data and state is permanent, by default or through a mechanism like Solana's rent exemptions.
 - No equivocation - there is only one valid block at a given height.